 - The general public can invest in their share

-- Advantages of registering a company as Public Limited Company
+Advantages of registering a company as a Public Limited Company

 - The liability of a company is limited.
-Means, an individual shareholder is liable for the payment in case of loss.
+This means an individual shareholder is liable for the payment in case of loss.

-- A Public Ltd. Company’s shareholder and the company itself is a separate legal body according to Company Act 1956.
+- Shareholder of a Public Limited Company and the company itself is a separate legal body according to Company Act 1956.

-- The company should have minimum 3 members and maximum 15 members of the board of directors.
+- The company should have a minimum of 3 members and a maximum of 15 members of the board of directors.
 Moreover, they can be elected from the company’s shareholders by shareholders.

 - The elected directors are representatives of the other shareholders in taking decisions and managing the company.

-- It maintains transparency regarding financial status to the owners itself and to the future investors.
+- Public Limited company maintains transparency regarding the financial status to the owners themselves and to the future investors.

-- It has the freedom to raise company’s capital from public and by investing in stock market.
+- Public Limited company has the freedom to raise the company’s capital from the public and by investing in the stock market.

-- It has authority to purchase and sold company’s share in the market.
+- It has the authority to purchase and sold the company’s share in the market.
 Moreover, shares can be transferred to another member or people dealing on the stock market.